The information in this article applies to:

 - Give this file a short, descriptive name that indicates it is missing data.

-- If you cannot open the file in the program due to corruption, it can be deleted in Windows Explorer.
+- If you cannot open the file in the program due to corruption, feel free to delete this for remove this file from your system.

 - Open the Archive copy that you saved in your project folder and select File> Save As .